Apple Inc. (AAPL)

 ±100 bps => ±$7/sh

 Why this level: This is AnalystScope's base-case margin view, not a promise of straight-line expansion.
-It keeps year-five margins close to today's normalized operating margin (32.0%), which implies the current margin structure is broadly durable.
+It keeps year-five margins close to today's model-base operating margin (31.4%), which implies the current margin structure is broadly durable.
 Margin input normalizes product-mix noise and avoids overreacting to quarter-specific launch costs.

 How to read the assumptions and sensitivities